Harry Cunningham (activist)

 Harry Cunningham (1891–1938) was an early 20th century Irish-American activist.
 He held executive positions in several New York-based Irish-American cultural and political organizations, many of which were focused on mobilizing materiel support to the fight for an independent Irish republic.
 He was a close friend and confidant of John Devoy, long-time leader of the Clan-na-Gael organization, especially in Devoy’s later years as his health declined.
 Though active in many aspects of early 20th century New York Irish-American life, Cunningham is best known for saving John Holland’s Fenian Ram, the world’s first functioning submarine and symbol of Irish-American ingenuity, from destruction in 1927.

 Early life and immigration

-Harry Cunningham was born Henry Conaghan in 1891 in Montcharles, Co.
-Donegal, Ireland, to farmers John and Winifred Campbell Conaghan.
+Harry Cunningham was born Henry Conaghan in 1891 in Montcharles, County Donegal, Ireland, to farmers John and Winifred Campbell Conaghan.
 As a young man, he anglicized his name to Cunningham.
 In 1909, he departed for the United States and settled in New York City; first in Manhattan, later in the Bronx.
 He became a naturalized US citizen in 1914.